petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/working-with-accounts.md

 Accounts in Liferay can represent individual customers in a B2C (i.e. business to consumer) context.
 Or they can represent a B2B (i.e. business to business) context with multiple users.
 See [Accounts](https://learn.liferay.com/en/w/dxp/users-and-permissions/accounts) to learn more.

-Marvelous Markets operate supermarkets across the country.
-Each store purchases maple syrup from Delectable Bonsai.
+Opportune Optics operate eyewear stores across the country.
+Each store purchases eyewear from Clarity Vision Solutions.
 The example below shows how to set up and account for one of the markets and assign an account user.

 ## Adding Accounts